zadr/conservatory/README.md

 \*Pauses again*

 There isn't much in the way of sample code.
 We're working on that!
-In the meantime, please feel free to file issues or tweet at us if any problems or confusion come up.
+In the meantime, please file issues or tweet at us if any problems or confusion come up.
+We'll try to help you out, and then document everything that comes up afterwards.

 We consider this documentation particularly important, and hard problem.
-Conservatory is a tool to help you creating things, and we feel that most documentation fails to encourage people to explore and experiment -- and we don't want to discourage anyone right off the bat.
+Conservatory is a tool to help you creating things, and if you aren't sure of what to do, it's hard to know how to move forward.

 **Q.** Is there a Code of Conduct?

 **A.** Yes.
 This project follows the Contributor Covenant v1.3.0.
 You can find the full text in the file named "[CONDUCT](CONDUCT)", or online at http://contributor-covenant.org/version/1/3/0/.
+We consider our code of conduct to be essential to the project, and will do everything we can to ensure it is respected.

 **Q.** What is this code licensed as?

 **A.** Everything in Cotton Duck is released under a 2-clause BSD license.
-You can read it in the file named "[LICENSE](LICENSE)", and find out more about its requiements online at https://tldrlegal.com/license/bsd-2-clause-license-(freebsd)
+You can read it in the file named "[LICENSE](LICENSE)", and find out more about its requiements online at https://tldrlegal.com/license/bsd-2-clause-license-(freebsd).
+If you have any further question about licensing, please email us.

 **Q.** This is cool!
 What made you write this?